Content Map Terms

 Vagal Manoeuvres for Supraventricular Tachycardia (SVT)

 Vagal manoeuvres are used to try to slow an episode of supraventricular tachycardia (SVT).
-These simple manoeuvres stimulate the vagus nerve, sometimes resulting in slowed conduction of electrical impulses through the atrioventricular (AV) node of the heart.
+These simple manoeuvres stimulate the vagus nerve.
+This can sometimes slow the conduction of electrical impulses through the atrioventricular (AV) node of the heart.
 Be sure to talk to your doctor before trying these.

 Your doctor can show you how to do these procedures safely.
-Your doctor may recommend that you do these while lying on your back.
+Your doctor may recommend that you do these while you lie down on your back.

 Vagal manoeuvres that you can try to slow your fast heart rate include: